FW 552

 Out-of-class assignments: Assignments will be common and help guide learning and provide feedback to the instructor.

 Out-of-class reading: Come prepared to class by having read and thought about the assigned readings; check the website for discussion points.
+Come with questions!
+Come preprared to answer questions from other students and the instructor.

 Quizzes: Quizzes will be administered on Canvas and will be used to gauge student comprehension of assigned readings and provide accountability for out-of-class preparation.